0xPolygon/polygon-docs/docs/pos/get-started/becoming-a-validator.md

 Heimdall is based on Tendermint.

-!!!info
-    See Also
+!!! info "See also"

     * GitHub repository: [Heimdall](https://github.com/maticnetwork/heimdall)
     * GitHub repository: [Staking contracts](https://github.com/maticnetwork/contracts/tree/master/contracts/staking)
     * Blog post: [Heimdall](https://polygon.technology/blog/heimdall-vaibhav-chellani-the-all-seeing-all-hearing-protector-of-matic)

 ### Bor

 Bor does the following:

-* Produces blocks on the Polygon Network.
+* Produces blocks on Polygon PoS.

-Bor is the Block producer node and layer for the Polygon Network.
+Bor is the block producing node and layer for the Polygon PoS network.
 It is based on Go Ethereum.
 Blocks produced on Bor are validated by Heimdall nodes.

-!!!info
-    See Also
+!!! info "See also"

     * GitHub repository: [Bor](https://github.com/maticnetwork/bor)
     * Blog post: [Heimdall and Bor](https://blog.polygon.technology/heimdall-and-bor/)

 ## Validator responsibilities

-!!!tip "Stay in the know"
+!!! tip "Stay in the know"

     Keep up with the latest node and validator updates from the Polygon team and the community by keeping an eye on the [announcements posed to Polygon forums](https://forum.polygon.technology/c/announcement/6).

 A blockchain validator is someone who is responsible for validating transactions within a blockchain.
-On the Polygon Network, any participant can be qualified to become a Polygon's validator by running a **Validator Node (Sentry + Validator)** to earn rewards and collect transaction fees.
+On the Polygon PoS network, any participant can be qualified to become a Polygon's validator by running a **Validator Node (Sentry + Validator)** to earn rewards and collect transaction fees.
 To ensure the good participation by validators, they lock up at least 1 MATIC token as a stake in the ecosystem.

-!!!info "Active validator limit"
+!!! info "Active validator limit"

     Currently, there is a limit of 100 active validators at a time.

     Also, after the [<ins>PIP4 governance proposal</ins>](https://forum.polygon.technology/t/pip-4-validator-performance-management/9956) is implemented on the contract-level, the minimum staking amount will increase to 10,000 MATIC.

-Any validator on the Polygon Network has the following responsibilities:
+Any validator on the Polygon PoS network has the following responsibilities:

 - Technical node operations (done automatically by the nodes).
 - Operations